-Pull the tick straight out with a steady, even pressure.
+Pull the tick straight out with steady, even pressure.
 Continue applying steady pressure even if the tick does not release immediately.
 It may take a minute or two of constant, slow pulling to cause the tick to release.
-There are also tools available called Tick Twisters or Tick Keys which can be useful.
-However, take care to use them cautiously as twisting or jerking the tick may cause the mouth parts to break off and remain in the skin, increasing the chances of infection.
+Avoid twisting or jerking the tick as this may cause the mouth parts to break off and remain in the skin, increasing the chances of infection.